islandrum/go-ansible-awx-sdk/README.md

-# ansible-tower-sdk
+# go-ansible-awx-sdk

-AWX (Ansible Tower) SDK for the Go programming language.
+Ansible AWX SDK for the Go programming language.

 This SDK has been developed against AWX `14.0.0`.